Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Versioning-Itemz/Concept-Of-Versioning-Itemz.md

 ### What about Links and Attachments?

 At the time of writing this document, we have not yet implemented concept of Links and Attachments.
-That said, they are considered as special type properties that holds specific data that is nothing be externally referenced data.
+That said, they are considered as special type properties that holds specific data that is nothing but externally referenced data.
 Itemz links are referencing other Itemz in the repository where as Attachments are referencing to files that are uploaded by the users in the application.

-As far as removing history changelog is concerned, ItemzApp shall support adding audit entries in the History log as how we maintain changes information for other properties.
+As far as removing history changelog is concerned, ItemzApp shall support adding audit entries in the History log as how we maintain changes information for other properties (i.e. System and User Properties).
 This will also work well when we have to remove certain History change log for links and attachments related metadata.

 ### What about properties that are now removed?